-- The eManifest Portal (Portal) is a secure data transmission option developed by the Canada Border Services Agency (CBSA) that allows the trade community to electronically transmit their pre-arrival data through the Internet.
-The eManifest Portal was developed primarily for small- to medium-sized businesses to facilitate their compliance and ease the transition from paper reporting to pre-arrival electronic data transmission.
+- The eManifest Portal is a secure data transmission option developed by the CBSA that allows the trade community to electronically transmit their pre-arrival data through the Internet.

-- An air cargo that arrives in Canada on a highway conveyance, and moves on the air carrier's waybill.
+- Air cargo that physically arrives in Canada on a highway conveyance, and moves on the air carrier's waybill.

 - Freight forwarder

-- A person who, on behalf of one or more owners, importers, shippers or consignees of goods, causes specified goods to be transported by one or more carriers.
+- A person who, on behalf of 1 or more owners, importers, shippers or consignees of goods, causes specified goods to be transported by 1 or more carriers.

-- (a) Marine - cargo on a vessel that is not being discharged at a Canadian seaport but remains on board the vessel for furtherance to its ultimate destination outside of Canada.
+- (a) For marine–cargo on a vessel that is not being discharged at a Canadian seaport but remains on board the vessel for furtherance to its ultimate destination outside of Canada

-- (b) Air - cargo that is not being discharged at a Canadian airport but remains on board the aircraft for furtherance to its ultimate destination outside of Canada.
+- (b) For air: cargo that is not being discharged at a Canadian airport but remains on board the aircraft for furtherance to its ultimate destination outside of Canada

 - House bill